 The OPWC requires that its deed restrictions be placed upon and recorded for all acquired property, easements, and property upon which improvements are made.
 Deed restrictions are enforced.

 The Commission will pay eligible project costs at its percentage rate per the Project Agreement up to the total amount of grant assistance.
 Applicants should be prepared to meet their local share requirements at all stages of the project.
 At the discretion of the Commission, the percentage rate can be adjusted during the disbursement process but must be met prior to or by project close-out.
 Disbursement documentation must include detailed invoices.
 Payment may be made directly to the vendor or as reimbursement to the subdivision if the invoice is accompanied by proof of payment (evidence of completed bank transfer by cancelled check image front and back, or screenshot from online bank).

 The Commission can only disburse funds for eligible project costs that are included in the project’s scope of work as defined in the Project Agreement.
-Changes to the scope of work, including significant change orders, are the sole responsibility of the subdivision unless the District has approved a request to amend the scope.
+Changes to the scope of work are the sole responsibility of the subdivision unless the district has approved a request to amend the scope.

 See list of eligible and ineligible items here.

 Any application providing for the acquisition of property in which there are potential or existing environmental contamination liabilities must include an Environmental Site Assessment report clearing the property of suspected contamination.
 Should an application for property with suspected contamination not include the required ESA report, it must be considered incomplete by the NRAC and not be scored.
 Applicants should be redirected to the OEPA.